Frequently asked questions about NHS Louisa Jordan

 UPDATE 27 JULY 2020

 A successful pilot at the NHS Louisa Jordan has seen 315 patients receive orthopaedic and plastic surgery outpatient consultations since the start of July.
-Read more on our website.
+Read the full story on our website.

 How Many Beds does the Hospital have?